 For starters, let’s admit that Christopher paints cars – literally and figuratively.
 This automotive motif has been a staple in his art for decades, where it represents a subset of

-fleet-footed pedestrians negotiating their way through canyons of concrete – all swirling
+pedestrians negotiating their way through canyons of concrete – all swirling across

-Gerard Haggerty is an artist and writer who teaches at Brooklyn College, City University
+Gerard Haggerty is a writer who teaches at Brooklyn College, City University of New York.

-of New York.
 His prose has been published in ArtNEWS, Art in America, Arts, and Artweek, among other venues.
-His work has also won the support of the National Endowment for the Arts,
+His work has also won the support of the National Endowment for the Arts, the

 Curating work for exhibit and book with Galerie Tamenaga, Paris